fintradetec/psd2/README.md

 Both global standards are Open Source Open Banking API Standards, and actively work with the industry and regulator alike but are not defined by the regulator, as it is the case with the current PSD2 standards.

-One Standard (W3C Payments) is a pure (nonfinancial) industry payment standard.
+One Standard (W3C Payments) is a pure (nonfinancial) and specialist industry payment standard, and has a narrow scope - Web Payments.

 The mentioned Payment & Accounts Framework is a (non-public) private club of financial market participants with the objective to find an acceptable and common ground between all parties.
 Communication is limited to closed circle dialogs, publications are limited to one webpage.
 As the word framework suggests, it has interpretation room, and so fare provided API information (e.g. YAML v1.3) questions the capability to achieve this goal (number of errors, completeness, references to standards used within).
 Even so, some Non-EU countries consider its implication, but at the moment its difficult to find any binding references.